ClickCease Perform an SEO audit | 16 steps checklist to better rankings

 10. Improve website navigation and user experience

 The most important thing for Google is that its users find what they are looking for.
-Therefore, your website must deliver on that point.
+Therefore, your website must deliver on that front.
 A well-structured website is easier for both users and search engines to navigate.

 Check site speed with Google PageSpeed Insights and fix issues like image compression.
 Use an SEO tool like Morningscore to find broken links, and confirm your site is properly indexed in Google Search Console.